dmitriyshub/ocp-kdump/docs/SERIAL_CONSOLE_README.md

 # Configure Serial Console to Troubleshoot KDUMP Issues

+Enabling the serial console (e.g. ttyS0) for kdump troubleshooting lets you capture kernel messages and kdump output even if the graphical interface is unresponsive.
+It ensures that diagnostic information is accessible during a crash, which is important for remote debugging and analyzing the cause of the failure.

 [How does one set up a serial terminal and/or console in Red Hat Enterprise Linux?](https://access.redhat.com/articles/3166931)

 - Create a Butane file for Kernel Arguments and systemd service